jleaney/EasyRhythm-for-FMOD/README.md

 With this, we've included some basic but useful info you can retrieve from the FMOD event:

-public class ExampleClass : MonoBehaviour, IEasyListener {
+<pre><code>public class ExampleClass : MonoBehaviour, IEasyListener
+{
 	public void OnBeat(EasyEvent audioEvent)
 	{